KingChampion36/chemistryedu/docs/inorganic-chemistry/p-block-elements/group-16/physical-properties-and-oxidation-states.md

 ### 1. Type:

-* Oxygen, sulphur -> Non metals
+* Oxygen and sulphur are non metals.
-* Selenium, tellurium -> Metalloids
+* Selenium and tellurium are Metalloids.
-* Polonium -> Metal
-* Polonium is a radioactive element.
+* Polonium is a metal and is a radioactive element.

 ### 2. Melting and boiling points: